 Beginning in 1971, an earlier owner of this facility had used the site for manufacturing pigment dispersions and color concentrates.
-After sale of the facility in 1984, it became apparent that the facility operation caused impacts to ground water through discharge of solvents into a septic system.
-Penn E&R began a series of sampling and remediation activities in 1999 through 2000 that demonstrated total volatile organic concentrations (VOCs) exceeded 60,000 ug/L (ppb) near the septic system source.
-Penn E&R historically worked with the client to assist them through the NJDEP Industrial Site Recovery Act (ISRA) program.
-Today, Penn E&R continues to assist the client under NJDEP’s Site Remediation Program, via a Licensed Site Remediation Professional (LSRP), to ensure that all regulatory and mandatory timeframes are met for remediation and reporting with the end goal being the issuance of an RAO for the Site.
+After sale of the facility in 1984, it became apparent that its operations caused impacts to ground water through discharge of solvents into a septic system.
+Penn E&R began a series of sampling and remediation activities in 1999 that demonstrated total volatile organic concentrations (VOCs) exceeded 60,000 ug/L (ppb) near the septic system source.
+Penn E&R worked with the client to assist them through the NJDEP Industrial Site Recovery Act (ISRA) program.
+Today, Penn E&R continues to assist the client under NJDEP’s Site Remediation Program, via a Licensed Site Remediation Professional (LSRP), to ensure that all regulatory and mandatory timeframes are met for remediation and reporting with the end goal being the issuance of an RAO for the site.

 KEY PROJECT FEATURES INCLUDE:

 - Subsurface characterization to investigate soil and ground water

 - TPVE pilot test followed by active TPVE remediation and air stripping

 - Licensed site remediation professional services